 Applications will be assessed based on evaluation of the quality of the research project and the potential to improve diagnosis, prevention or treatment outcomes in cancer patients.
-CPRIT requires the submission of a comprehensive development plan (see section 10.4.6).
+CPRIT requires the submission of a comprehensive development plan (see section 10.4.7) and a business plan (see section 10.4.8).
 CPRIT review of applications will encompass the commercial viability, product feasibility, scientific merit, and the potential suggested by preclinical results so far, for therapeutic impact addressing unmet medical need.
 Applications will be reviewed by an integrated panel of individuals with expertise in biotechnology, basic/translational/clinical cancer research as well as in the regulatory approval processes for therapeutics, devices, and diagnostics.
 In addition, cancer patient advocates will participate in the review process.